What can an apprentice claim on tax?

 This is your biggest deduction so please read carefully.

-The ATO attack this claim first as it is the easiest to remove during an audit.
+The ATO targets this claim first as it can add the most to your tax refund.
+It is also the easiest deduction to remove during an audit.

 Most apprentices will be required to travel to different sites and/or carry tools to and from work.